Logo Voyage

 By bus: Bus #12 departs from Gumi Station and the bus terminal every 90 minutes and goes directly to Geumosan.

-The Gumi Culture & Arts Center is the main cultural venue in the city, located at 89 Songjeong-daero.
-It features a large and small performance hall, exhibition rooms, and rehearsal spaces.
+• 6 Gumi Culture & Arts Center (구미문화예술회관), 89 Songjeong-daero, Gumi.
+The Gumi Culture & Arts Center is the city’s main cultural venue.
+It features large and small performance halls, exhibition rooms, and rehearsal spaces.
 The center regularly hosts concerts, plays, dance performances, musicals, and art exhibitions, making it a hub for local culture and the arts.
-Travelers can enjoy performances depending on the schedule, or visit exhibitions that often highlight both regional and national artists.
-Ticket prices vary depending on the event, and some exhibitions are free of charge.
-The venue is easily accessible by local buses from Gumi Station or the bus terminal, and it is situated near city hall and the downtown area with many cafes and restaurants.
+Travelers can enjoy performances depending on the schedule or visit exhibitions that often highlight both regional and national artists.
+Ticket prices vary by event, and some exhibitions are free of charge.
+Easily accessible by local buses from Gumi Station or the bus terminal, the venue is located near City Hall and the downtown area with many cafes and restaurants.
+OSM directions

 Other attractions: